Battle of Antietam: Hooker and Hood attack

 Confederate reinforcements arrived just after 7 a.m.
 The divisions under McLaws and Richard H. Anderson arrived following a night march from Harpers Ferry.
 Around 7:15, General Lee moved George T. Anderson's Georgia brigade from the right flank of the army to aid Jackson.
 At 7 a.m., Hood's division of 2,300 men advanced through the West Woods and pushed the Union troops back through the Cornfield again.
-The Texans attacked with particular ferocity because as they were called from their reserve position they were forced to interrupt the first hot breakfast they had had in days.
 They were aided by three brigades of D.H.
 Hill's division arriving from the Mumma Farm, southeast of the Cornfield, and by Jubal Early's brigade, pushing through the West Woods from the Nicodemus Farm, where they had been supporting Jeb Stuart's horse artillery.
 Some officers of the Iron Brigade rallied men around the artillery pieces of Battery B, 4th U.S. Artillery, and Gibbon himself saw to it that his previous unit did not lose a single caisson.
 Hood's men bore the brunt of the fighting, however, and paid a heavy price—60% casualties—but they were able to prevent the defensive line from crumbling and held off the I Corps.
 When asked by a fellow officer where his division was, Hood replied, "Dead on the field."